swiftlang/swift-evolution/proposals/NNNN-swiftpm-additional-plugin-apis.md

     /// a public headers directory.
     public var publicHeadersDirectory: Path?

-    /// The source files that are associated with this target (any files that
+    /// The source files that are associated with this target.
+Any files that
-    /// have been excluded in the manifest have already been filtered out). public var sourceFiles: FileList
+    /// have been excluded in the manifest have already been filtered out. public var sourceFiles: FileList
 }